dgruber/drmaa2interface/README.md

 More information can be found at [the DRMAA website](http://www.drmaa.org).

 When you have access to a DRMAA2 native library for C you can use the [DRMAA2 Go C API wrapper](https://github.com/dgruber/drmaa2).
-Long term goals are that this library is made compatible to the interface defined here (it almost is).
+The long term goal is that this library is made compatible to the interface defined here (it almost is).

-Please feel free to create issues for any improvement.
+Please feel free to create issues on github.